dance858/Tyler-Factor-Analysis/README.md

 There are three notebooks:
 * To recreate Figure 1, run ...
 * To recreate Figure 2, run MSE_run.ipynb.
-* To recreate Figure 3, run ...
+* To recreate Figure 3, run DOA_run.ipynb.

 ## Citing
 If you wish to cite this work you may use the following BibTex: